 - Instead of making yourself go through the ordeal of sending out paper Christmas cards, send electronic ones instead.
 Hallmark and Ojolie.com have a good selection of free holiday e-cards.

-- When it comes to giving gifts, think gift certificates.
+- When it comes to giving gifts, think gift certificates or gift cards.
 They’re the perfect present.
-Most mail-order catalogues offer them now, and if you’re like me, you receive enough catalogues to cover everyone on your list.
-This also keeps you out of the stores at a time when you’re very vulnerable to excess buying.
+You can get them online or, at least in the U.S., at most large drugstore chain stores.
 Yes, everyone will know what you spent – who cares?
 If you have the energy and the inclination, do an extra-special job of wrapping.
 If you don’t, don’t worry about it.
 Also, consider shopping online, which also keeps you out of the mall.
 Maybe I’m the only one, but malls at Christmas freak me out when I’m depressed, and I’m ultra-sensitive to the noise and crowds.

-- Do not, under any circumstances, have Christmas or Chanukah at your house.
+- Do not, under any circumstances, have Christmas, Chanukah or Kwanzaa at your house.
 No way.
 If it’s your turn, switch with someone else and tell them you’ll make it up to them.
 They’ll just have to understand.
 If you’re going to someone else’s place and you’re expected to bring food, buy it, don’t make it.
 If they want home-made, too bad.
 Let them make it, then.
 Just say, “I’m sorry – I’m just not up to it.”
 End of story.

 - You’ll need excuses.
-To people who know you’re suffering from depression, tell them that you’re just not up to doing all the Christmas stuff, or going all the Christmas places, or expressing all the Christmas cheer.
-To people who don’t, perhaps co-workers, tell them, “I’m just so busy, I can’t fit it in.”
+To people who know you’re suffering from depression, tell them that you’re just not up to doing all the holiday stuff, or going to all the holiday events, or expressing all the Christmas cheer.
+To people who don’t know what you’re going through, perhaps co-workers, tell them, “I’m just so busy, I can’t fit it in.”
 Or, “It’s just so hard to get into the holiday spirit sometimes, what with all the work that comes with it.”
 If someone calls you a Grinch say, “Well, what would Christmas be without at least one?” and spit in their eggnog when they’re not looking.

 - If you must send out cards, just sign them instead of racking your brain trying to come up with something cheerful.